-Make sure to have all your detail that you want to be photographed ready for the photographer, for example your dress (make sure you have a nice hanger for the photos), shoes, any jewellery, flowers, garters, perfume etc. I usually do this first while you are still busy with the last touch ups of your make-up or hair.
+Make sure to have all your detail that you want to be photographed ready for the photographer, for example, your dress (make sure you have a nice hanger for the photos), shoes, any jewelry, flowers, garters, perfume, etc. I usually do this first while you are still busy with the last touch-ups of your make-up or hair.

 If the bride and bridesmaids have special gowns of shirts that they would like to be photographed in before they get dressed, this needs to happen quickly so that everyone can get dressed and help the bride into her dress.
 If mom has to help with the dress, make sure she is dressed as she should be for the photos.

 Up to here shouldn’t take me more than 15 minutes.
 Less would be even better.